 “Ah…,” Javier said.
 “I need to report to work.
 I was hoping to rehearse what I was going to say at the meeting today with you.”

 Cason waved him off.
-“You will be fine.
+“You'll be fine.
 I never heard a bad presentation from you before.”

-Jackson went and ate the rest of his banana as he downed his coffee cup.
-He stood up and gestured his friend goodbye as he walked away.
+Jackson went and ate the rest of his banana before downing his coffee cup.
+He stood up and gestured to his friend goodbye as he walked away.

 Javier stood a little bit nervous in the meeting room.
 The displays and quantum computers were all set with his presentation as he awaited the senior staff to enter the room.
-He breathed in and out to keep his nerves calmed down a little bit.
+He breathed in and out to calm his nerves a bit.

 “Come on, Javier….”
 He said quietly to himself.
 “Don’t let the jitters get to you.
-You have done countless presentations before.
-The only difference is that this time it is with the upper chain of command.”
+You've done countless presentations before.
+The only difference is that this time, it's with the upper chain of command.”

 The meeting room was for officers only.
-It was a nicely established room consisting of a red carpet that covered the floor.
+It was a nicely established room with a red carpet covering the floor.
 He stood at a podium that depicted the flag of the UHN behind him.
 Consisting of a silhouette of a planet in the center, the red-colored banner was rarely seen.
-It had depictions of a battleship making an overlapping flyby of the planet.
+It depicted a battleship making an overlapping flyby of the planet.
 The ship almost looked like a ring around the world.
-Recently, the flag was getting overhauled to depict stars around the silhouette of the planet to include the colonies of the UWA.
+Recently, the flag was overhauled to depict stars around the planet's silhouette, including the colonies of the UWA.
 The flag that Javier looked at was the older version.

 The room also consisted of a furnished wooden table in the center.
-The chairs were decorated with the most beautiful cloth that the UWA could manufacture and could easily rotate to look at the podium.
-The room was designed so press conferences could be held in it.
-It could be broadcasted live to the world in case of emergencies.
-Thankfully even with the Aksren and Shal’rein clan threat, the room was barely used at all.
+The rotatable chairs were decorated with the most beautiful cloth that the UWA could manufacture.
+The room was designed so press conferences could be held there.
+It could be broadcast live to the world in case of emergencies.
+Thankfully, even with the Aksren and Shal’rein clan threat, the room was barely used at all.
 All in all, though, the place was relatively simple in design.

 The only thing that Javier noted was the digital clocks in the room near the ceiling.
 UWA times were necessary.
 While all of Aphadus operated under the same exact hour in UWA time scales, other planets still had time zones that connected under the UWA Military Zulu time scale.
 This meant that all ships had 24 hours under their belt.
-Planets that had longer or shorter days than other colonies had to comply with this time scale to ensure that everything in the UWA operated efficiently and effectively.
+Planets with longer or shorter days than other colonies had to comply with this time scale to ensure that everything in the UWA operated efficiently and effectively.
 Even if the planet spun slower or faster than Mars or not at all, there had to be some form of standardization implied to prevent confusion.
-It was easier said than done, but it could be implemented.
+It was easier said than done, but not impossible.
 What was 1000 in the morning of Aphadus was 1300 on the eastern side of Valles Marineris canyon on Mars.
-Each of the clocks showed the time in the different time zones of each planet.
+Each clock showed the time in the different time zones of each planet.

 Javier looked at his tablet one last time when the clock struck 0959.
 Like perfect clockwork, the door slid open as the first set of the chain of command began to walk in.
-Commanders, captains, chief petty officers, and other officers all began to walk into the room.
+Commanders, captains, chief petty officers, and other officers started walking into the room.
 Altogether, there were at least twenty seats available.
 Each one of the individuals was either talking to each other or didn’t pay much attention to the podium.
 Javier began to feel a little tense as the room was getting filled up rather quickly.

 Two captains came in and sat down, but none of them were the CO of the base on Aphadus.
 He would come in last.

-Javier waited patiently while keeping himself composed.
+Javier waited patiently, keeping himself composed.
 Eventually, all but two of the chairs were filled up.
-This meant that the CO and the XO would file next after everyone was comfortably seated.
+This meant that the CO and the XO would enter next after everyone was comfortably seated.

 One of the officers stood near the door in anticipation of the CO and XO coming in.
-After a minute of waiting, she called out to all of the people of the room.
+After waiting a minute, she called out to everyone in the room.

 “At ease!
 At ease!” yelled the CO as he walked inside the room.
 Everyone quickly sat down on their seats as they saw the CO and XO come into the room.

 Javier already knew these two essential officials.
-They were not only the CO and XO of the base, but they were the overall commanding officials of the Aphadus military forces.
+They were not only the CO and XO of the base but also the overall commanding officials of the Aphadus military forces.
 While the UHN was run from Mars, Aphadus still had a separate chain of command that adhered to the UHN.
 The officials were prime stock from the population itself.

 The CO was Fleet Admiral Grey.
 Gray might have been near the top of the rank in the UHN, but he was very nonchalant in how he operated the base.
 Like most fleet admirals, he had little to worry about.
-Officers could practically get away with murder (figuratively speaking) and be left alone.
+Officers could practically get away with almost anything and be left alone.
 Javier’s mind often didn’t care too much about Gray.
 Even if he was his CO, this man was very relaxed in everything.
 This wasn’t necessarily a bad thing at first.
 Javier didn’t mind the more lax events going on as it prevented less stress in the days, but he knew there was a cost to this form of laziness.
-He rarely ran drills on the base if not at all compared to other fleet admirals.
-This made the day to day operation more comfortable, but without the exercises, it meant that much of the new military staff would fall into relaxed tedium.
-No one would learn or pass things down to the new generation coming in return.

 The XO that stepped in was one that Javier knew less of but actually had more of a different appreciation.
 Her name was Admiral Anaya, and her family was descended from India.
 She was at least a few years younger than Gray.
 She seemed quieter but more concerned with issues and events than Gray, or at least as far as Javier had seen it.
 She had a more brown completion to her face and had long black hair.
 There was even a short time that she had a god’s eye near between her eyes to help represent the ancient culture of India back on Earth.
 She went and had a seat next to Gray by the table.

 There was still one seat open before Javier was to get started.
-He waited as the next person entered the room, and it surprised him.
+He waited as the next person entered the room, taking him by surprise.

 The person that entered was an Itrean woman from the T’rintar clan.
-She was Yutilian when it came to her specific race.
-The Yutilians were the shortest of the three races as she was about four feet in height.
+Being a Yutilian, she stood around four feet in height.
 She wore a green and black uniform that covered most of her frame.
 Javier was not entirely used to having the alien women around in meetings.
 She had long blue feathers that protruded from her head and arms.
-She appeared to be an older one due to her walking pattern and scale-like features.
+She appeared to be possibly older due to her walking pattern and cane.
 Her tail had a series of white feathers from the base tip.
 She also walked slower than most Yutilians that he had seen.
-She also had some form of walking metal cane to help keep her steady.
+The metal cane seemed to serve another purpose.

 “Everyone, I want to invite a special guest for this meeting,” Gray broke the silence.
 “This is Greater Adjunct Lij’Lara.
 She is visiting Aphadus and wanted to partake in this meeting.